Skip to content

 Since Component

-As features are added to Astro, it can be helpful to document when they were added.
+As features are added to Astro, we document when they were added.
 This allows users to easily see if the version of Astro (or other packages) they are running supports a specific feature as described in the docs.

 This component takes two props: